 What educational assessment procedures are carried out and who is involved?

-If they show considerable difficulties in mastering this curriculum and their academic achievements do not correspond to the requirements of the National Standard of Basic Education, then the learner is assessed by specialists (speech therapist, special education teacher, psychologist), with the parents’ consent.
+If learners show considerable difficulties in mastering this curriculum and their academic achievements do not correspond to the requirements of the National Standard of Basic Education, then they are assessed by specialists (speech therapist, special education teacher, psychologist), with the parents’ consent.
 The school’s support team can suggest support measures and the development of an individual education plan.

 General Education Law (2005–2011) para 242 states that the education institution should elaborate an individual plan for each learner with disability to acquire an education programme.
 Learners must be involved in the development of these plans.